KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 That must be acknowledged.

-However, acknowledging prior technical usage of UAI does not dissolve the structural adjacency.
+However, acknowledging that lineage does not dissolve the structural adjacency.

 The important issue is not merely the acronym.

 The important issue is the **placement** of universal intelligence in a stacked post-AGI sequence.

+More precisely, the later stack seats its universal-intelligence limit in the same post-ASI position the Zenetist sequence had already assigned to AUI — an adjacency of sequence, not nomenclature.

 When a discourse says: